ethics-for-youth/web-backend/terraform/README.md

 # Main Terraform Infrastructure - Multi-Environment with Workspaces

-This directory contains the main Terraform configuration for the web backend infrastructure, including Lambda functions, API Gateway, and supporting resources.
+This directory contains the main Terraform configuration for the EFY web backend infrastructure, including Lambda functions, API Gateway, and supporting resources.
 It uses Terraform workspaces to manage multiple environments (dev, qa, prod).

 ## Prerequisites